greg-raven/hdc/_posts/2013-04-28-james-quigg-the-dangerous-life-of-a-high-desert-cyclist.md

 - Information
 ---

 Two things really matter in my life: God and my family.
-Just beyond that, it’s photos and cycling.
+Just beyond that, it's photos and cycling.
 Really I can live without just about anything else.

 This High Desert can be one of the best places to ride bicycles --- and the worst.
 The cities up here are surrounded by lonely, mostly deserted roads perfect for short training rides, or steep climbs leading up to mountain passes.